 ERS plans to occupy roughly 25,000 square feet in the building, with the rest available for pre-lease.

 CBRE is handling the leasing for the project.
 STG Design is the project’s architect.

 5. 701 Rio

 Address: 701 Rio Grande St.

-The five-story building will feature 27,000-sf floor plates.
-Tenants will enjoy a rooftop terrace, an on-site fitness center, bike storage and more.
+The five-story building will feature 27,000-square-foot floor plates.
+Tenants will enjoy a rooftop terrace, an on-site fitness center, bike storage, and more.

 Construction began in January 2020.
 As of this publish date, the project is 0% pre-leased.

 JLL is the leasing team for the project.